happyfishyxf/flink-http-connector/README.md

 * Use Httpclient to connect to the web server.
 * SSL verification shielded when request with https.
-* Two phrased authentication and authorization supported with some options
+* Two phase authentication and authorization supported with some options

 ## dependencies